Healthy Guide to Austin, TX: What to Eat, Where to Go, & What to Do

 Looking to post up somewhere with WiFi and do a little work?
 These cafes are the best spots to sip on some matcha - or coffee - while you get your healthy hustle on.

 Flat Track Coffee: Get the matcha latte!
-They use matcha from Matchaful which is a quality brand (related: 5 Things You Should Know About Matcha).
+They use matcha from Matchaful which is one of my favorite matcha brands (related: 5 Things You Should Know About Matcha).
 They also have the Swedish oat milk brand Oatly.
 I don't love that Oatly contains rapeseed oil (a.k.a canola oil), but it's a nice treat once in a while (especially if you're tired of almond milk).
 ALSO, get the gluten-free/vegan chocolate donut and thank me later!!!

 Seventh Flag Coffee: The coffee here is great!
 It was one of the first coffee shops I visited in Austin, so it holds a special place in my heart.